awcross/nicepass/readme.md

 > Generate human-readable passphrases

-Uses [niceware](https://github.com/diracdeltas/niceware) underneath to generate or convert random bytes into passphrases.
+This is a CLI that uses [niceware](https://github.com/diracdeltas/niceware) to generate readable passwords or convert random bytes into a passphrase.

 ## Install